ECCHR mourns the loss of Michael Ratner

 Michael Ratner was one of the founders of the European Center for Constitutional and Human Rights (ECCHR) and lent his valuable support to our organization’s work ever since.
-Most recently he served as chairman of the ECCHR Council.
+Most recently, he served as chairman of ECCHR’s council.
 We are thankful for the time with him and for his untiring and fearless dedication to human rights around the world.

 This ongoing battle against torture was and is of great importance.
 But Michael was more than a partner in this work; we became friends.
 He inspired and encouraged us to set up a similar organization to the CCR.
 And so, in 2007, we founded the ECCHR in Berlin.